cnerg/ETI.data_manual/MINOS.md

 This venture under NNSA Nonproliferation Research and Development (NA-22) is focused at Oak Ridge National Laboratory (ORNL).
-It is dedicated towards developing methods for identifying nuclear proliferation.
+It is dedicated towards characterizing signatures from the High Flux Isotope Reactor (HFIRS).
 To facilitate this study, MINOS acts as a compendium of datasets collected in various forms and at various locations.
 This section does not serve as an overview of the MINOS venture and its research efforts.
 Instead, this section will highlight examples of data that is collected as part of MINOS.
 For those interested in this data